harshadbisht-ui/zomato-restaurant-analysis/README.md

 - Interactive filters for dynamic exploration

 ---

+## 🗄️ SQL Analysis Highlights
+- Used JOIN to combine restaurant and country data
+- Performed aggregation using GROUP BY
+- Created price buckets using CASE statements
+- Analyzed trends using date functions (YEAR, MONTH, QUARTER)

+---

 ## 💡 Key Insights
 - New Delhi has the highest number of restaurants